DoghouseMedia/Doghouse_Carousel/README.md

 There are a couple events you can listen to, to add additional form fields to the carousel item.
 You can even save additional images and files by listening to the controller action event:
  - `dhcarousel_item_edit_form_prepare_form`
  - `dhcarousel_controller_action_form_save`

-## About

-Created by Doghouse because we needed a developer-friendly, bloat-free carousel we could use in any project.
-Because which website doesn't need a carousel?

-You can use this module even if you just want to show some blocks of content on a site.
-Most of the time, we would rather use this module for showing random blocks of content than using CMS blocks.
-CMS blocks can't be grouped ("give me all blocks that are part of this group") and can't be scheduled ("I want this piece of content to be activated at midnight").
-They also don't have fields other than the main HTML field.

 # License